“Have you been a good girl this year, or are you on Santa’s naughty list?”

 Celia’s mom hadn’t told her that.
 Just that she’d been accepted into “some schools” and wanted to dance in London or New York.

-“I did not approve of your mother’s dream, but nevertheless found it preferable to her becoming an incubator out of high school.
+“I did not approve of your mother’s dream, but nevertheless found it preferable to her becoming a mother at 17.
 Unborn children cannot miss lives they have not experienced.”

 Celia: “You had the right idea, then.
 I would have told her to do the same.”